magictoene/Biomechanics/README.md

 ## 📄 Overview

-This Jupyter Notebook performs the complete data preparation and processing pipeline required to convert raw 3D kinematic marker data into the necessary input files for the **Multibody Kinematic Analysis Program (MuboKAP)**.
+This Jupyter Notebook performs the complete data preparation and processing pipeline required to convert raw 3D kinematic marker data into the necessary input files for the **Multibody Dynamic Analysis Program (MuboDAP)**.
 The process focuses on creating a planar (2D) multibody model for inverse dynamic analysis.

 The notebook executes the following major steps sequentially: